jhpyle/docassemble/_docs/docker.md

 * <a name="DAWEBSOCKETSPORT"></a>`DAWEBSOCKETSPORT`: You can set this if you need to manually specify the port on which the `websockets` service runs.
 See the [`websockets port`] configuration directive.
+* <a name="PORT"></a>`PORT`: By default, if you are not using [HTTPS], the **docassemble** web application runs on port 80.
+When running Docker, you can map any port on the host to port 80 in the container.
+However, if you are using a system like Heroku which expects the Docker container to use the `PORT` environment variable, you can set `PORT` in your `env.list` file.
+See the [`http port`] configuration directive.
 * <a name="USEMINIO"></a>`USEMINIO`: Set this to `true` if you are setting [`S3ENDPOINTURL`] to point to [MinIO] and you would like the bucket to be created when the container starts.
 See the [`use